particle-physics.bigb

 {title2}

-<Ciro Santilli> once visited the chemistry department of an university, and the chemists were obsessed with <NMR>.
-They had small benchtop NMR machines.
+<Ciro Santilli> once visited the chemistry department of a world leading university, and the chemists there were obsessed with <NMR>.
+They had small benchtop <NMR> machines.
 They had larger machines.
 They had a room full of huge machines.
 They had them in corridors and on desk tops.
 Chemists really love that stuff.
-More precisely, these are used for <NMR spectroscopy>.
+More precisely, these are used for <NMR spectroscopy>, which helps identify what a sample is made of.

 Basically measures the concentration of certain isotopes in a region of space.